Gaurav39/Bank_Details/readme.txt

 Step 1)
-npm install for installing all dependendies.
+npm install for installing all dependencies.

 Step 2)
-open cmd and type "node server.js" for starting the server.
+open cmd at the project location and type "node server.js" for starting the server.

 Step 3)
 Open your browser and type the following URL: